 Blue Peacock Cichlid is the type of this species known for its blue color all over its body.
 It is characterized by darker vertical stripes that start at the front of the dorsal fin and continue up to the end of the caudal peduncle.
 Their vibrant coloration depends on the location that is found, the gender (males tend to have more enhanced colors), and age.

 It stands out for its metallic blue, which fades to a bright yellow.
 During the breeding season, the colors will enhance and give more color to your tank.
 Its female counterpart has a gray color like all other types of Peacock, so if you want a great colorization of this type, choose a male.

 Diet and Feeding

-For proper feeding make sure you choose the best cichlid foods in the core of their diet (u can use an automatic fish feeder to help you schedule the frequency and quantity).
+For proper feeding, make sure you choose the best cichlid foods at the core of your diet.
 You can then mix them with other meat and vegetables.
-As for feeding frequency, you should feed them several smaller portions throughout the day, this will also help to maintain the water chemistry.
+As for feeding frequency, you should feed them several smaller portions throughout the day.
+This will also help to maintain the water chemistry.

 - Brine Shrimp (no matter live or frozen),

 - Cichlid flakes,

 Foods to avoid: tubifex worms and all mammal meat because they can cause Malawi bloat.

 Peacock Cichlid care is something that you won’t have any trouble with, no matter if you are a beginner or an experienced aquarist.
 In general, they require low maintenance, and you can put less effort in compared with most fish.
 However, they can be sensitive to drastic changes in their environment.
 That’s why you should pay attention to their essential care requirements and keep them as consistent as possible.